GenieFramework/Genie.jl/docs/guides/Step by step app development with Genie.md

 The `db_init` function creates the database, if it does not exist, at `db/dev.sqlite`.
 And then creates a new table within the database -- this table, called `schema_migrations`, is used for storing database versioning and schema management.

 ## Working with resources
 The concept of resource is central to Genie apps.
-A resource is a "thing" - a business object which is accessible over the internet.
-Such resources can be created, read, updated and deleted (in what is called a CRUD workflow).
+A resource is a "thing" - a business object that is accessible over the internet.
+Such resources can be created, read, updated and deleted -- in what is called a CRUD workflow.

 In order to implement a complete CRUD workflow, the full MVC stack is involved.
 We'll need routing, controller files, models (and the underlying database table), views -- and optionally, model data validators and controller access rules.
-But don't worries, we don't need to create all these files by hand: we have a powerful genie sidekick.
+But don't worry, we don't need to create all these files by hand.

-We can ask Genie to create a new _chirp_ resource -- which will represent a user message in our system.
+We can ask Genie to create a new `chirp` resource -- which will represent a user message in our system.
 ```julia
 genie> Genie.REPL.new_resource("chirp")